KindHunter/DataStructure/Google_tests/lib/googlemock/docs/cook_book.md

 such friendly messages.
 Some other times, you are debugging your tests or learning about the behavior of the code you are testing, and wish you could observe every mock call that happens (including argument values, the return value, and the stack trace).
-Clearly, one size doesn't fit all.
+Clearly, one randomSize doesn't fit all.

 You can control how much gMock tells you using the `--gmock_verbose=LEVEL` command-line flag, where `LEVEL` is a string with three possible values: